JetBrains/kotlin-native/COCOAPODS.md

 You can add dependencies on a Pod library from the CocoaPods repository with `pod()` to `build.gradle.kts` (`build.gradle`) of your project:

 1. Specify the name of a Pod library in the `pod()` function.
-In the configuration block you can specify the version of the library using `version` parameter.
+In the configuration block you can specify the version of the library using the `version` parameter.
 To use the latest version of the library, omit the `version` parameter.

    > You can add dependencies on subspecs.
    {:.note}

 2. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you will get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>